Discover the Amazon Rainforest in the Napo province over five exciting days, just 4 hours from Quito the capital of Ecuador.

 13:00 hrs.
 Check-in

-15:00 Butterfly farm of Ahuano village: An incredible experience for our visitors is to observe hundreds of butterflies flying freely in a greenhouse in any climatic condition.
-The garden is a controlled environment featuring an astounding array of plants and flowers, and boasts approximately 18 native species of butterflies.
-There will be a presentation on the entire cycle of the butterfly metamorphosis.
-(1 hour approx.)
+15:00 Butterfly farm of Ahuano village: : One of the highligths to experience is this farm running by locals.
+There, observe hundreds of butterflies flying freely in a greenhouse and some of them landing on the body searching for salts and minerals.
+The garden manages an outstanding array of plants and flowers, boasts approximately 18 native species of butterflies, there will be a presentation on the entire cycle of the butterfly metamorphosis.
+(1 hour approx.).

 20:30 Night walk: With the aid of flashlights, you will discover the nocturnal world of the forest.
-You will encounter the symphony of nocturnal birds, colored frogs, insects of all kinds and many more jungle creatures.
+You will have a close encounter with the symphony of nocturnal birds, colored frogs, tarantulas, katydids, insects of all kinds and with a bit of luck snakes.
 (45 minutes approx.)

 15:30 Gold panning and artisanal fishing: In the rivers of the Amazonia these activities are ways to generate income and food for many local families.
 You will visit one of the beaches of Rio Napo where you will have an opportunity to watch and learn how to wash gold in wooden rafts and fish by learning how to launch the ‘Atarraya” (casting nets).